 Rhubarb is one of early summer’s most delicious sweet and tart edible perennials.
 Whip up this easy galette and enjoy a rustic French-inspired rhubarb pie.

-I have such a scrumptious recipe for you!
-It’s summery and sweet and tart and crumbly and it’s easy to make too!
+Let’s make a rhubarb galette!
+This is such a scrumptious recipe!
+It’s summery, sweet, tart, crumbly, and easy to make too!
 The best way to describe a galette is an easy, rustic, peasant pie.
 You don’t need a pie pan and the pastry dough serves as a bowl to contain the luscious fruit filling.
-YUM!
-Fill a galette with seasonal summer fruits and you will have a crowd pleasing dessert all summer long!
-This is a keeper recipe, for sure!
+This might be your favorite summer dessert!

 I first tasted rhubarb on a trip to my paternal grandparent’s farm in Missouri when I was just a wee girl and I was hooked!
 I love the sweet/tart taste when it is baked into a pie or galette or cake or made into a jam or sauce.